Myanmar Army: Expansion

-The first army division to be formed after the 1988 military coup was the 11th Light Infantry Division (LID) in December 1988 with Colonel Win Myint as commander.
+The first army division to be formed after the 1988 military coup was the No. (11) Light Infantry Division (LID) in December 1988 with Colonel Win Myint as commander.
 In March 1990, a new regional military command was created in Monywa with Brigadier Kyaw Min as commander and named the North-Western Regional Military Command.
 A year later, 101st LID was formed in Pakokku with Colonel Saw Tun as commander.
 Two Regional Operations Commands (ROC) were formed in Myeik and Loikaw to improve command and control.
 They were commanded respectively by Brigadier Soe Tint and Brigadier Maung Kyi.
 March 1995 saw a dramatic expansion of the Tatmadaw as it established 11 Military Operations Commands (MOC)s in that month.
 MOC are similar to mechanised infantry divisions in Western armies, each with 10 regular infantry battalions (Chay Hlyin Tatyin), a headquarters, and organic support units including field artillery.
 In 1996, two new RMC were opened, Coastal Region RMC was opened in Myeik with Brigadier Sit Maung as commander and Triangle Region RMC in Kengtung with Brigadier Thein Sein as commander.
 Three new ROCs were created in Kalay, Bhamo and Mongsat.
 In late 1998, two new MOCs were created in Bokepyin and Mongsat.

 The most significant expansion after the infantry in the army was in armour and artillery.
 Beginning in 1990, the Tatmadaw procured 18 T-69II main battle tanks and 48 T-63 amphibious light tanks from China.
 Further procurements were made, including several hundred Type 85 and Type 92 armoured personnel carriers (APC).
-By the beginning of 1998, Tatmadaw had about 100 T-69II main battle tanks, a similar number of T-63 amphibious light tanks, and several T-59D tanks.
+By the beginning of 1998, the Tatmadaw had about 100 T-69II main battle tanks, a similar number of T-63 amphibious light tanks, and several T-59D tanks.
 These tanks and armoured personnel carriers were distributed throughout five armoured infantry battalions and five tank battalions and formed the first armoured division of the Tatmadaw as the 71st Armoured Operations Command with its headquarters in Pyawbwe.